andrear9/PDF-SplitZen/README.md

 ## Limitations and Future Improvements

-- The current implementation uses a simple GUI for user input.
-A more sophisticated GUI can be developed to improve the user experience.

 - The script does not support splitting a PDF file based on a custom range of pages.
 This feature can be added to offer more flexibility to users.

 - Error handling can be improved to provide more detailed information and solutions to the user when an issue occurs.